cm-suzuki-ryo/aws-storage-genai-workshop/Readme.md

 ### Read Part Of File

-We will specfic the byte range to only read `世界`.
+We will specify the byte range to only read `世界`.

 ```bash
 ./bin/read_range